ShutdownRepo/The-Hacker-Tools/mimikatz/modules/token/whoami.md

 `token::whoami` displays the current token.

-It has the following arguments:
+It has the following argument:

 * `/full`: Display more information about groups and privileges.
 The argument can actually be anything (e.g.`/bar`).

 Display current token: